ierdss/base-column-width/README.md

 ## Functions

--   **Edit column sizes**: Edit all the column sizes one by one of the selected base file and selected view.
+-   **Edit individual column sizes**: Edit all the column sizes one by one of the selected base file and selected view.
--   **Distribute column sizes to window size**: Takes the window size and divides it to the number of present columns.
+-   **Distribute evenly to window size**: Takes the window size and divides it to the number of present columns.
--   **Distribute column sizes by custom size**: Takes a size to assign to all the columns.
+-   **Distribute evenly by custom size**: Takes a size to assign to all the columns.

+## Examples

+### Edit column Sizes

+### Distribute evenly to window size

+### Distribute evenly by custom size